logzio/logz-docs/_source/logzio_collections/_prometheus-sources/prometheus-telegraf-output.md

 After you create a config file for Telegraf, configure the output plug-in to enable your data to be sent to Logz.io in Prometheus-format and add the following code to the configuration file:

-For the list of options, see the parameters below the code block.👇

 ``` yaml
 [[outputs.http]]